sfigg/commercialization-public/test/hlk/API/machinesetproperty-method.md

 An exception occurs if:

--   The source utility “UI” is not found.*status* is not valid.
+-   The source utility "UI" is not found.*status* is not valid.

 -   The *nameOfPropertyToSet* parameter or the *valueOfPropertyToSet* parameter is **null**.